 In cartoons and comics, the devil appears as a cute, benign tempter, pushing you to do something that's fun or a little bit wrong.
 In reality, however, Satan is anything but cute.

 Who is the devil?
 He is not God's counterpart, because God has no equal, no opposite.
-God has always existed, and everything else that exists now, including angels, were created by God.
+God has always existed, and everything else that exists now, including angels, was created by God.

 The devil (sometimes referred to as Satan or Lucifer) is an angel who rebelled against God.
 He is the enemy not only of God, but also of humankind, relentless in his mission: to kill, destroy, or enslave us.
 We're warned, "...be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour."1

 The devil's power is laughable compared to the power of God.
 Yet, he is a real threat to humans, and has the capacity to ruin a person's life.

 Satan has one primary tactic: to deceive us.
 He seeks to deceive entire nations, the world, and individuals.
 He twists and distorts what is true, and there is power in his lies.

 Dr. Neil Anderson made an astute observation.
 He said the Bible describes Satan in three ways:

 - The tempter

 Dr. Anderson noted, "If I were to tempt you, you would know it.
 If I were to accuse you, you would know it.
 But if I were to deceive you, you wouldn't know it.
 The power of Satan is in the lie.
 If you remove the lie you remove the power."

 Here are just a few examples.